Beet Green Salad

 If you’re not into beet greens you can certainly substitute it with spinach, spring greens, or your favorite lettuce — it’s all good!
 And if you do use beet greens, they need to go through a good cleaning before you toss them in your salad as they’re pretty gritty.

-This Roasted Beet Salad with Goat Cheese and Orange is a beet lover’s paradise.
+This beet green salad is a beet lover’s paradise.
 It’s sweet, savory, and completely delicious.
 And all that color is guaranteed to brighten your day!